 Tianfu Wang 王天夫

-I am a master student in ETH Zürich supervised by Prof. Konrad Schindler.
+I am a first year PhD student in the University of Maryland, College Park supervised by Prof. Christopher Metzler.

 Prior to that, I obtained my undergraduate degree from Northwestern University.
-I worked with Prof. Oliver Cossairt and Prof. Florian Willomitzer on structured light imaging and eye tracking.
+I worked with Prof. Oliver Cossairt and Prof. Florian Willomitzer.
 I was also fortunate to work with Prof. Jack Tumblin, who inspired my interest in visual commputing.

 I am always enthusiastic about building and utilizing intelligent systems that not only help us understand and better represent our 3D world, but also allow us to craft our own virtual realms.
-More specifically, my research interest lies at the crossroads of graphics, vision, and computational photography, including areas such as neural and inverse rendering, generative 3D content creation, and innovations in imaging and optics.
+More specifically, my research interest lies at the crossroads of graphics, vision, and computational photography, including areas such as neural and inverse rendering, generative AI in computer vision, and innovations in imaging and optics.

 Email / CV / Scholar / Github / LinkedIn